howardjones/network-weathermap/README.md

 See CHANGES for the most recent updates, listed by version.

-See COPYING for the license under which php-weathermap is released.
+See LICENSE for the license under which php-weathermap is released.

 There is much more information, tutorials and updates available at:
     http://www.network-weathermap.com/